-case review panel means the case review panel established under section 92;
+care plan review panel means the care plan review panel established under section 92;

 parent has the meaning given to that term in section 42.

 [Section 91 amended by No. 49 of 2010 s.
-12.]
+12; No. 23 of 2015 s.
+39.]

-92. Case review panel
+92. Care plan review panel

-(1) The CEO must establish a case review panel for the purposes of this Subdivision.
+(1) The CEO must establish a care plan review panel for the purposes of this Subdivision.

-(2) The case review panel is to consist of not less than 3 members appointed by the CEO.
+(2) The care plan review panel is to consist of not less than 3 members appointed by the CEO.

-(3) The members of the case review panel are to be people who have such experience, skills, attributes or qualifications as the CEO considers appropriate to enable them to effectively perform their review function.
+(3) The members of the care plan review panel are to be people who have such experience, skills, attributes or qualifications as the CEO considers appropriate to enable them to effectively perform their review function.

-(4) An officer is not eligible to be appointed, or hold office, as a member of the case review panel.
+(4) An officer is not eligible to be appointed, or hold office, as a member of the care plan review panel.

-(5) The CEO may remove and replace members of the case review panel.
+(5) The CEO may remove and replace members of the care plan review panel.

-(6) The CEO must appoint one of the members of the case review panel to be the chairperson.
+(6) The CEO must appoint one of the members of the care plan review panel to be the chairperson.

 (7) The CEO may —

-(a) direct that the members of the case review panel (other than an employee as defined in the Public Sector Management Act 1994 section 3(1)) are to be paid remuneration or allowances or both; and
+(a) direct that the members of the care plan review panel (other than an employee as defined in the Public Sector Management Act 1994 section 3(1)) are to be paid remuneration or allowances or both; and

 (b) determine the amount of any such payments on the recommendation of the Public Sector Commissioner.

-(8) The CEO must provide the case review panel with such support services as it may reasonably require.
+(8) The CEO must provide the care plan review panel with such support services as it may reasonably require.

 [Section 92 amended by No. 39 of 2010 s.
-89.]
+89; No. 23 of 2015 s.
+40.]

 93. Initial review